sourcehut-mirrors/chawan/doc/build.md

 * `PKG_CONFIG`: path to pkg-config.
 You can set it to pkgconf too.

+* `FLAGS`: flags to pass to the Nim compiler.

 * `CFLAGS`, `LDFLAGS`: flags to pass to the C compiler at compile or link time.

+* `FLAGS_FOR_BUILD`: flags to pass to the Nim compiler when building targets that are executed on the build host.
+This is used for e.g. compiling a QuickJS bytecode compiler that will create a JS bytecode artifact, and is only useful when `nim c blah.nim` does not work without passing additional flags.

+* `HOSTCFLAGS`, `HOSTLDFLAGS` have the same purpose as `FLAGS_FOR_BUILD`, but for C flags.

 * `OBJDIR`: directory to output compilation artifacts.
 By default, it is `.obj`.